iandow/mapr-streams-study/README.md

 ## Step 2: Create a stream and topic

-We're going to
-A *stream* is a collection of topics that you can manage together for security, default number or partitions, and time to live for the messages.

-Run the following command on your MapR node:
+Define a stream and topic using the following command on your MapR node:

 ```
 $ maprcli stream create -path /apps/mystream -produceperm p -consumeperm p -topicperm p -ttl 900